Hip Thrusts Are Over-Rated For Glute Growth!

 If you like thrusts then keep doing them.

-The point of this post was not to bash on thrusts.
+The point of this post was not to bash on squats or thrusts.

-It’s to show you that it’s not “the best” exercise to grow your glutes.
+It’s to show you that there is no “best” exercise to grow your glutes.

-It’s one of many amazing exercises for glute growth.
+It’s one of many amazing exercises for glute growth and you need to find what works best for you.

 You need variety.

-Some movements that can provide equal or better glute growth than Hip Thrusts are:
+Some movements that can provide amazing glute growth are:

 So, let’s welcome the mighty Squat back to the club.